MaksimLapushkin/InventoryEngine/README.md

 # InventoryEngine

-InventoryEngine is a Spring Boot backend service that manages products, warehouses, stock, and orders, with a focus on **atomic stock reservation** and **event-driven architecture**.
+InventoryEngine is a Spring Boot backend service that manages products, warehouses, stock, and orders, with a focus on **atomic stock reservation**, **transactional consistency**, and **event-driven integration**.

 ---

 ## Architecture

-The system follows a command-side / read-side separation:
+The system follows a service-oriented event-driven design:

-- **InventoryEngine** → write-side / command-side
+* **InventoryEngine** -> write-side / command-side for inventory and order domain logic
-- **audit-projection-service** → read-side / projection-side
+* **delivery-service** -> consumes `ORDER_FULFILLED` and manages delivery lifecycle
+* **audit-projection-service** -> consumes order and delivery events to build read models

-InventoryEngine owns transactional domain logic and publishes lifecycle events to Kafka.
+InventoryEngine owns transactional order and stock logic and publishes lifecycle events to Kafka.

 ---